-Badger Creek flows year-round through a mountain valley.
+Badger Creek flows year-round through a mountain valley in the Arkansas river drainage.
 It is wide, deep, and the area is substantially forested.
 It is also one of the few primarily spring-fed streams in the region.
 This allows for year-round fishing.
 It is very susceptible to spring run-off and quickly muddies after heavy rain storms.
 Extensive meadows, interspersed with patches of forest, cover the valley's upland shoulders in many places.

-Accessibility: One hour travel on a well maintained dirt road.
+Accessibility: One hour travel off CO Hwy 9 on a well maintained Tallahassee dirt road.
 Parking is marked off but can be muddy.
 Trail is mostly along west slope moderately accessible with some bouldering required.
 Mostly easy hiking.

 Elevation:: 8,000-9,000 feet

 Distance: 110 miles from Colorado Springs / 2.5 hours (1 hour dirt road) Badger Creek is situated near Howard, Colorado, approximately 7 miles east of Salida and 3 miles north of the Arkansas River in Fremont and Chaffee counties.